syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/pivot-chart.md

 Also user can enable and customize the crosshair tooltip for axes using [`PrimaryXAxis`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewChartSettings.html#Syncfusion_EJ2_PivotView_PivotViewChartSettings_PrimaryXAxis) and [`PrimaryYAxis`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewChartSettings.html#Syncfusion_EJ2_PivotView_PivotViewChartSettings_PrimaryYAxis) classes.

-> Marker and crosshair is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.
+N> Marker and crosshair is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.

 {% if page.publishingplatform == "aspnet-core" %}